By Rachel Hoeing

 Dinner – Sugar Factory on Broadway w/ reservation: Kids ⭐⭐⭐⭐, Parents ⭐⭐½

-I filled out a form on St. Patrick’s website to enter into a lottery for tickets to the Easter Mass.
-Luckily, we got them and it was beautiful!
+I filled out a form on St. Patrick’s Cathedral’s website to enter into a lottery for tickets to the Easter Mass.
+Luckily, we got them and it was beautiful.
 If you are there on any given day, you can walk into the church to light candles, take pictures, etc. They also offer public and group guided tours.
 The carriage ride was a welcome event because our legs were so tired from all the walking we had been doing.
 It was so pleasant to sit and take in all of Central Park from our carriage.
 We booked with NYC Horse Carriage Rides.
 After the ride, we sat on some rocks in the park for a bit and enjoyed the sights.
 If you don’t opt for a carriage ride, I would recommend renting bikes to explore Central Park.
 I almost feel guilty giving the museum the bad ratings we did because I know it is a National treasure that almost everyone else seems to enjoy.
 I almost wonder if we missed a portion of the museum because it was so crowded.
 (Hence, the extenuating circumstances I mentioned in my intro.)
 I will say that we did enjoy the planetarium show which was included with our CityPass, but the rest of the museum just wasn’t our thing.
 Lastly, the Sugar Factory had come recommended to us, but I am wondering if we just chose the wrong location (there are two in the city).
-The restaurant itself was dirty, and there was a lot of unnecessary noise from patrons, music, dishes, servers, etc. We also thought the food was extremely overpriced.
+The restaurant itself was dirty, and there was a lot of unnecessary noise from patrons, loud music, clanking dishes, unprofessional servers, etc. We also thought the food was extremely overpriced.
 The desserts were delicious, but the main entrees were less than average.

 Breakfast – Eat at apartment